borjapetit/fortran_toolkit/README.md

 Efficiency of the algorithms is not guaranteed, and the code is distributed under the MIT license.

-For a complete list of functions and subroutines, please check [documentation](https://github.com/borjapetit/fortran_toolkit/blob/main/documentation.md)
+For a complete list of functions and subroutines, please check [documentation page](https://github.com/borjapetit/fortran_toolkit/blob/main/documentation.md).